SharkSnack/shiren-2/content/dungeons/4-shuten-trail-hard.md

 Golden Intervals can be found starting with this dungeon.<br/>
 Golden Stairs may be buried in a wall between floors 3\~6F, and lead to a bonus area.<br/>
 You likely don't have a way to break walls to search for the stairs at this point in the game,<br/>
-but once you reach Onigashima, you can obtain and use Wall Collapse Scrolls.
+but once you reach Onigashima, you can obtain and use Great Hall Scrolls.

 The first half of Shuten Trail Hard has "Good" grade materials,<br/>
 and "Perfect" grade materials can be found during the second half.<br/>